rainpizza/robinhood-clone/README.md

 Build your dependencies for the app.

-Your app is ready to be deployed!
+With this, your app will ready to be deployed with the next command!

 ### `yarn start` or `npm start`